 Restrictions easing while there are still COVID-19 cases within the community is something we have not faced previously in Victoria.
 With an increased likelihood that at some stage an attendee at a gathering will be COVID positive, there are a number of considerations for all Church Councils:

-- Have you reviewed and updated your COVIDSafe Plan? - Is all COVID signage up-to-date? - Have you downloaded the updated COVID Cleaning Guide, and considered your cleaning practices or how to deep clean if a Covidpositive person attended? - Also consider the information in the LIVING WITH COVID section (p4)
+- Have you reviewed and updated your COVIDSafe Plan? - Is all COVID signage up-to-date? - Also consider the information in the LIVING WITH COVID section (p5)